Sources: Veteran NYPD detective found dead

-A respected NYPD detective was found dead Thursday afternoon in a wetlands area off the Belt Parkway in Brooklyn, a possible suicide, law enforcement sources said, that came a day after a high-ranking deputy department chief took his own life.
+A respected NYPD detective was found dead Thursday afternoon in a wetlands area off the Belt Parkway in Brooklyn, a possible suicide, law enforcement sources said.
+The discovery came a day after a high-ranking deputy department chief took his own life.

 The body of first grade Det.
 Joseph Calabrese, 57, was found by Plumb Beach after he failed to show up for work at the Brooklyn detective borough command, the sources said.